 Measures to Sanction Human Rights Abuses and Promote the Opposition

-Another part of the effort to help Iran's opposition has been legislation to sanction regime officials involved in suppressing the domestic opposition in Iran.
+Some legislation has sought to sanction regime officials involved in suppressing the domestic opposition in Iran or in human rights abuses more generally.
 Much of this legislation centers around amendments to Section 105 of CISADA.